carlonicora/RAW/jinx.md

 #### Unchallenged actions

 Unchallenged actions are those actions which are not opposed by another character.
 The storyteller should define a threshold that the character should overcome.
-This threshold define (in percentage value) the complexity of the action.
+This threshold defines (in a percentage value) the complexity of the action.

 The action result is calculated by adding the ability or trait of the action plus 1d20.